 Organic, higher fiber and nutritional content, gluten-free, and protein-rich are just some of the characteristics ancient grains boast.

 Perhaps, being unchanged from selective cropping and biotechnological research, they’ve managed to be just as they were for the past centuries–just as healthy.
 In short, ancient grains are non-GMO—great news for health watchers and organic growers.

-- PERFECT EASTER GIFT FOR ANYONE ON THE PALEO DIET: Paleo snacks that you can trust.
+- PERFECT GIFT FOR ANYONE ON THE PALEO DIET: Paleo snacks that you can trust.
 Perfect for Cross Fit athletes, students, military, college care packages, get well soon care packages, office break rooms, road trips, college dorms, colleague and client appreciation gifts and more!
 Great for holidays, birthdays or housewarming gifts too!
 This Paleo Healthy Snacks Care Package is a fun and hip alternative to gift baskets.

 - BEAUTIFULLY PACKAGED: Snacks come packaged in our awesome gift box.
 It's really cute and earth-friendly too!
 All of our boxes are made from 100% recycled materials.
 Expertly packed with care in The Good Grocer gift box, this assortment of premium Paleo snacks is sure to impress anyone.

 Have You Tried These Ancient Grains?

 Technically, not all of the heritage grains are grains, but they have been classified along with grains since they are prepared in the same manner.
 Sorghum, oats, rye, barley, millet and wild rice are considered grains while buckwheat, chia, amaranth, and quinoa are pseudocereals.